 His company BUA Group specializes in commodities such as flour and sugar.
-It is also a large scale distributor of cement in Nigeria.
+It is also a large-scale distributor of cement in Nigeria.
 Furthermore, the organization manages ports and terminals within the industry as well.

-In early January 2020, Rabiu, one of African richest men merged his privately-owned Obu Cement company with listed firm Cement Co. of Northern Nigeria, which he controlled.
+In early January 2020, Rabiu, one of the African richest men merged his privately-owned Obu Cement company with the listed firm Cement Co. of Northern Nigeria, which he controlled.
 The combined firm, called BUA Cement Plc, trades on the Nigerian stock exchange; Rabiu owns 98.5% of it.